rxjia/python-fcl-octomap/README.md

 ```

 ## Objects
-The interfaces to FCL are approximately the same as the ones provided by the C++ interface.

 ### Collision Objects
 The primary construct in FCL is the `CollisionObject`, which forms the backbone of all collision and distance computations.